vinceying/Landing-Page-React/README.md

 ### TO DO

-- Improve more information page
+- [ ] Improve more information page
-- Mobile devices adaptation
+- [x] Mobile devices adaptation
-- Display date with API
+- [ ] Display post date with API
+- [x] Display subscriber date with Substats
 - More pages

 ### Deploy